Blahkaey/Bazzite-Kodi/README.md

 ```

 ## IMPORTANT
 **This project contains a modified distribution of Kodi™ Media Center.
-It is NOT endorsed by, affiliated with, or a product of the XBMC Foundation.
-Kodi® is a registered trademark of the XBMC Foundation.**
+It is NOT endorsed by, affiliated with, or a product of the XBMC Foundation.**

 **Original Kodi source:** https://github.com/xbmc/xbmc
 **Modified source:** https://github.com/Blahkaey/xbmc (Omega branch)